Published on October 6, 2025

 When you start looking for a Medicare agent, you’ll quickly find they fall into two main categories: independent and captive.
 Understanding the distinction is key because it directly impacts the advice and the variety of plans you’ll be offered.
 Your goal is to find the best coverage for your specific health needs and budget, and the type of agent you choose can make all the difference in reaching that goal.
 Let’s break down what sets them apart.

-Two Types of Insurance Agents
+The Two Kinds of Medicare Agents

 A captive agent works for a single insurance company.
 Think of them as an employee of that specific carrier, like Humana, Aetna, or UnitedHealthcare.
 Because of this relationship, they can only show you Medicare plans offered by that one company.
 Their expertise is deep, but it’s also narrow.